-- 144. The effectiveness of this policy will be monitored continually by the Chief Executive Officer and the Trust Board.
-Any necessary amendments may be made immediately. - 145.
-The Trust will establish a monitoring system that is backed up by performance measures and this will be reviewed following an incident.
+- 146. The effectiveness of this policy will be monitored continually by the Chief Executive Officer and our Trust Board.
+Any necessary amendments may be made immediately. - 147.
+We will establish a monitoring system that is backed up by performance measures and this will be reviewed following an incident.